The few homes that are out there are flying off the shelves, and bidding wars are becoming more and more common, if not a foregone conclusion.

 Always, Always Negotiate, Even in a Seller’s Market

 Speaking of negotiating, do it.
 Always.
 It doesn’t matter if it’s rent, a mortgage, or you’re getting a cavity filled.
 Always ask for a lower price.

-You can always go lower.
+You can almost always go lower.
 In most cases, the seller is going to be more desperate than you, even if they’ve supposedly got multiple offers.

 They likely need to sell their home because they’ve made the commitment to do so, and you don’t need to buy their particular home.

-Don’t Show Your Hand
+Don’t Show Your Hand to Anyone

 A key tactic in the negotiating department is never showing your hand.
 And I mean never, ever, showing it, to anyone.